-Though the idea of wearing yoga pants made out of plastic bottles sounds cool and eco-friendly, tiny pieces of those bottles still end up in the oceans because the pants are made out of these micro-fibers.
+Though the idea of wearing yoga pants (or other performance wear) made out of plastic bottles sounds cool and eco-friendly, with every wash, microfibers from those bottles that ended up in your pants end up in the oceans.
 One solution is to not wash your clothes, and maybe air them out?
-But this doesn't feel like a long term solution, especially if you like spending time with other people.
+Not a long term solution...

 What are some natural options?

 The EPA estimates 13.1 million tons of clothing/textiles end up in our landfills every year.
 The cheaper clothing and the more "fashionable" we are, the faster we get at buying and then discarding clothing.

 “The clothing industry is the second-largest polluter in the world, second only to the oil industry,” - Eileen Fisher